Kickboxer: Retaliation: Critical response

 Simon Abrams for RogerEbert.com called it a "very dumb, and very satisfying throwback to a simpler time when American action films were as predictable as they were formulaic".
 John DeFore of The Hollywood Reporter wrote: "A pulpy and fun fight flick that is better in some respects than it needs to be, Retaliation may not do for Moussi what the original Kickboxer did for Van Damme, but it won't send fans home disappointed".

 Sequel

 Producer Rob Hickman announced the name of the third and final installment of the trilogy as Kickboxer: Syndicate.
 It was later renamed Kickboxer: Armageddon and was set to begin production in 2018.
 Alain Moussi, James P. Bennett and Brazilian footballer Neymar will star, and Conor McGregor was rumored to also appear in the film.
+As of 2025, the film has not gone into production.